roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - You can create a config per game or use a global config for all games.
 - Clear and intuitive: "Led" icons indicate the state of the program, the active config and much more.
 - You can change the state of the program and its functionalities with a click through the menu panel.
-- Possibility to explore the config file to use or edit a list of favourite configs that can be switched via menu panel, with a click.
+- You can browse the config file to use or edit a list of favourite configs that can be switched via menu panel, with a click.
 - You can select multiple games at once.
 Every new config will be created.
-- The program permits to adjust several aspects of the controller: deadzones (per stick, axis, or direction) axis inversions and more.
+- The program allows fine control over several controller aspects: deadzones (per stick, axis, or direction) axis inversions and more.

 ## ⚙️ How it works